-Having started his career as a design engineer for Wang Computers, it was after around four years that Ted Marena found his energetic personality was well suited to more outgoing positions, and eventually took on field applications engineering before later finding a new niche in sales management.
+Having started his career as a design engineer for Wang Computers, it was after around 4 years that Ted Marena found his energetic personality was well suited to more outgoing positions, and eventually took on field applications engineering before later finding a new niche in sales management.

 This then led to a more marketing-based background for Marena, and it was whilst he was working as a director of outbound marketing for Microsemi’s SoC and FPGA business unit that he and his department started to look at a RISC-V (pronounced ‘risk-5’) workshop for customer solutions.

 Having been galvanised by the energy and enthusiasm involved in those behind the hardware platform, Marena considered the potential of such an open set architecture.
-“If Linux could work as an open source software environment,” he thought, “why couldn’t an architecture or a processor infrastructure work as well?”.
+“If Linux could work as an open-source software environment,” he thought, “why couldn’t an architecture or a processor infrastructure work as well?”.

 That was in mid-2016.
-Now, a little over two years later, Ted Marena is both the RISC-V Foundation’s chairman of marketing and director of its very ecosystem.
+Now, a little over 2 years later, Ted Marena is both the RISC-V Foundation’s chairman of marketing and director of its very ecosystem.
 Here’s what he had to say about his career and experience of the revolutionary platform…

 Ted Marena, chairman of marketing at RISC-V Foundation and director of RISC-V's ecosystem.